AutoICD API

 Frequently Asked Questions

-ICD-10-CM code T62 represents "Toxic effect of other noxious substances eaten as food".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code T62 represents “Toxic effect of other noxious substances eaten as food”.
+It is classified under Chapter 19: Injury, Poisoning and Certain Other Consequences of External Causes and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is T62 a billable code?